amagnasco/xwpe/README.md

     `../configure CFLAGS="-g -O0"`

-from the build directory in stead of `../configure`
+from the build directory in stead of `../configure`.
+This enables the debugger to show the contents of all accessible variables.
+You can still debug with `../configure`, but the default compile options are `-g -O2`, which means sometimes variables will be `optimized out`.

+For debugging I recommend using `cgdb` in place of `gdb`.
+It is an ncurses interface where you see the code in the top half and `gdb` in the lower half.

 ## PDF ##